 (she/her)

-Hi there, Welcome to my practice :-) My background is in psychology and women's studies with a master's degree in clinical social work from NYU.
-With 25 years of experience, I individualize care using a variety of approaches including psychoanalysis, CBT, MI and mindfulness.
-I help therapists, APNs and other health providers with professional and/or personal stressors.
-My focus is women's mental health: relationships, parenting, divorcing, dating, life transitions, aging and bereavement.
+My background is in psychology and women's studies with a master's degree in clinical social work from NYU.
+With 25 years of experience, I individualize care using a variety of evidence-based treatment approaches including psychoanalytic psychotherapy (6-year post-grad program), Cognitive Behavioral Therapy (CBT Certified), Motivational Interviewing (MI Certified), and mindfulness.
+I help therapists, healthcare professionals, yogis, artists, musicians, educators - and others - with personal and job-related stressors.
+My focus is women's mental health: relationships, parenting, divorcing, dating, transitions, aging and bereavement.
+I welcome diversity among my clientele inclusive of all races, religions, sexual orientations/genders and neurodiversity.

 I am available for consultations and therapy.
 Together we will figure out exactly what you need to get back to your happy place.

-I've been told that I'm easy to talk to.
-I'm supportive, positive, and solution focused.
+I'm easy to talk to, positive, solution focused and funny.
 My approach is eclectic and informed by Buddhist psychology.
-Let's co-create stressbusters such as helpful mantras, grounding and breathing techniques, meditation and a wellness plan.
+In addition to talk therapy, I offer grounding and breathing techniques, teach meditation and incorporate helpful mantras.
 My approach is warm, insightful and fun so our sessions will be productive and never boring.
 My job isn't done until you feel better.

 Cognitive Behavioral (CBT)